-Mighty Crow took flight in 2012, providing grant writing and project management services.
-Over seven years, the business has grown to provide a wide array of services that meet the needs of organizations in the public and private sector.
-We moved into our current location in Worthington in May of 2018.
+Mighty Crow took flight in 2011, providing grant writing and project management services.
+Over the past 10+ years, the business has grown to provide a wide array of services that meet the needs of organizations in the public and private sector.
+We have worked in the Clintonville/Worthington area of Columbus, OH since 2016 and moved into our current location on W. Cooke Rd. in May of 2021.

 Most people want to know how we got the name, “Mighty Crow.”
 The inspiration began with a poem written by Michael Kocinski, II and a character named “Keigh the Mighty Crow.”
-From there, comes Jake Hammond, the amateur ornithologist who loves crows and appreciated what made them unique not only to the bird world, but to animals in general.
+This resonated with Jake Hammond, an amateur birder, who loves crows and appreciates their unique abilities and habits throughout the world.
 Here’s a link to learn more from Cornell University.

 We connected with several crow characteristics: